ml4bigdata/ml4bigdata.github.io/_pages/teaching.md

 ## Recognition and Impact

+- **Teaching Assistant of the Year 2020**: Awarded by the Aalto School of Science to Shamsi, Aalto University.
-- **Teacher of the Year 2018**: Awarded by the Department of Computer Science, Aalto University.
+- **Teacher of the Year 2018**: Awarded by the Department of Computer Science to Alex, Aalto University.
 - **High Student Ratings**: Consistently positive evaluations in teaching assessments.
 - **International Engagement**: Invited speaker and lecturer at multiple institutions and conferences worldwide.